 Let’s have a look!

-- Stainless steel sinks have been found in modern settings, with fireclay sinks more prevalent in farmhouse or country style homes
+- Stainless steel sinks have been found in modern settings, with fireclay sinks more prevalent in farmhouses or country-style homes

-- The timeless, classic design of both Stainless Steel and Fireclay Sinks ensure that they fit any interior; traditional or contemporary, for years to come
+- The timeless, classic design of both Stainless Steel and Fireclay Sinks ensures that they fit any interior; traditional or contemporary, for years to come

-- Fireclay sinks are excessively heavier than stainless steels sink
+- Fireclay sinks are excessively heavier than stainless steel sinks

 - Stainless steel sinks are less expensive than fireclay sinks

 - Fireclay sinks are much more rust and dent resistant than stainless steel sinks.

 Different people offer different sinks for their kitchens.
 Some may want affordable sinks, while others wish for unique and classy features and are willing to spend any amount for that.